 It really is that easy.

 There you have 9 top strategies you can use to increase the rankings of your site.
-Building links takes time and effort, but with these strategies and the use of link building tools, you should have some powerful backlinks in no time.
+Building links takes time and effort, but with these strategies and the use of link building tools, you should have some powerful high-quality links in no time.

 If one strategy isn’t working for you, move on to the next.
 Remember, you don’t have to stick to one method; spread your bets to get the best results as different strategies will work better depending on your niche.